Ask Me: How Do We Begin Lightening Up Our Backpacking Gear?

 Thank you for any insights and advice!
 We’ve enjoyed our trips based on info from your stories: Teton Crest Trail, Laugavegur Trail, Iceland; and we’re considering a trek in either Patagonia or New Zealand next.

 Whenever I get that question from a friend or a reader and offer them advice, they are all, to a person, glad they got new, lighter gear.
-If your gear is as old as you say, you could reduce your base pack weight significantly, maybe by 10 pounds or more, as well as cut the volume of what you’re carrying, which allows you to use a smaller, lighter pack.
+If your gear is as old as you say, you could reduce your base pack weight significantly, probably by 10 pounds or more, as well as cut the volume of what you’re carrying, which allows you to use a smaller, lighter pack.
 (Base pack weight refers to gear and clothing, not including food and water.)

 But next you should invest in sleeping bags, because older models are so much bulkier and heavier than the best new bags.
 If you do most of your backpacking in the Rockies, with dry summers, you should get lightweight down bags; I use a down bag almost all the time.
 (I’m always testing out new gear, but I prefer to review lightweight down bags.)
 See my sleeping bag reviews for ideas.
 I use a bag rated around 30 degrees in summer in the mountains, when low temps drop to the 30s or 40s, but I don’t get cold easily.
 My wife, who does get cold easily, prefers a 15-degree bag in summer.
 For spring or fall trips, I’ll use a 15-degree bag.

 Older, inflatable air mattresses are much heavier and especially bulkier than contemporary models—many of which actually fit inside your pack (instead of having to attach them to the outside) and don’t take up much space.
 Check out my air mattress reviews.

 Hope that’s helpful.
-Thanks for sending such a good question!
+Thanks for sending such a good question.

 Many thanks, Michael.
 As always, you and your site are our go-to sources for everything backpacking!

-This story took quite a while to write, so if you enjoyed it, please consider giving it a share using one of the buttons below.
+I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.

-Enter your e-mail address for updates about new stories, reviews, and gear giveaways!
+Enter your email address for updates about new stories, gear reviews, and expert tips!